Social media sharing is a big thing nowadays.

 Guess what I did?

-I no longer feel that social media and the so-called “sharing” are worth my time.
+I started using most of my social media accounts when I needed them, (which means once in a while).
+I no longer feel that social media and “sharing” are worth my time.
 Why do I feel that way?

 Let me give you my point of view.

-Imagine participating in a TV reality show.
+Imagine participating in a TV reality show:

-The show producers have provided you with everything you need for survival: food, clothing, comfortable accommodation, and top-notch living conditions, with just one rule: You’re supposed to live in an isolated room.
+You’re supposed to live in an isolated room.
 The room doesn’t have any windows.
 Not even a keyhole.
 You cannot talk to anyone.
 You cannot see anyone.
 In other words, you cannot have any human interaction whatsoever.

 How long do you think you will be able to bear it?
 Not for long, right?